 Tackling malnutrition is everybody’s business.
 The MTF works with partners across sectors and settings to raise awareness of undernutrition in later life and its causes, provide information and guidance, and spread best practice and innovation to improve the lives of older people in the UK.

-The Malnutrition Task Force is supported by Age UK, apetito, BAPEN, Nutricia and the Royal Voluntary Service.
+The Malnutrition Task Force is supported by Age UK, apetito, BAPEN, and Nutricia.

 The Task Force was established by Dianne Jeffrey CBE DL in 2012.

 Dianne led the Hospital Foods Standards Panel in 2013 to investigate standards of food and drink in NHS hospitals.
 We also partnered with NHS England to develop their guidance on ‘Commissioning excellent nutrition and hydration.’